Practical guide Board Meetings & Recruitment What is a good format for a board audit?

 What is a good format for a board audit?

-A board audit should show not only the skills that a board may or may not have, but also the diversity of a board in terms of, for example, its ethnicity, experience and age.
+• A board audit should show not only the skills that a board may or may not have, but also the diversity of a board in terms of, for example, its ethnicity, experience and age.
 It also should reflect whether it is representative of its sector and the constituency to whom it is aiming to appeal.
 The importance of lived experience is becoming more recognised.

-It also helps with succession planning.
+• A board audit also helps with succession planning.
 Regular monitoring is needed when board retirements are approaching to see what skills/experience/knowledge need to be replaced.

-Download Board Audit template here.
+Download Board Audit template here

 Related resources